kkdevs/Patchwork/README.md

 * Removal of some arbitrary restrictions
 * a lot of small ad-hoc improvements/bugs introduced to the engine

+## Please keep up to date

+If you update game to latest DLC, you'll need to use latest release of pw as well.
+You'll also need to watch out for fix releases prior to DLC update.
+You can track it via RSS - https://github.com/kkdevs/Patchwork/releases.atom

 ## No warranty

 Patchwork is very far from being ready for end user use, it's move fast and